-The BoatHouse Project is the first installment of an ambitious new artistic venture designed to appeal to all of the senses.
-Envisioned by Julia Adam, a unique fusion of dance, music, food, location and community will inspire all participants to form connections between people and place through visceral experience and art.
+The BoatHouse Project was the first installment of Julia Adam Dance, an ambitious new artistic venture designed to appeal to all of the senses.
+Julia’s vision is a unique fusion of dance, music, food, location and community that inspires all participants and forms connections between people and place through visceral experience and art.

-This annual event launches July 4th-6th, 2014 at the historic Brock Schreiber Boathouse perched on the western edge of picturesque Tomales Bay in Pt.
+This annual event launched July 4th-6th, 2014 at the historic Brock Schreiber Boathouse perched on the western edge of picturesque Tomales Bay in Pt.
 Reyes National Seashore.
-The event is centered on Adam’s Dew Point, a dance conceptually driven by themes of water.
+The event was centered on Adam’s Dew Point, a dance conceptually driven by themes of water.
 Set to a diverse score ranging from Saint-Saens to Phillip Glass; Louis Armstrong to Jeff Buckley and performed by a cast of nationally acclaimed dancers.
-Adam’s long time collaborators and award winning designers Christine Darch and Lisa Pinkham will complete the visual experience.
+Adam’s long time collaborators and award winning designers Christine Darch and Lisa Pinkham completed the visual experience.

-Each evening local chef, Matt Elias, will provide food and drink from the region.
-The weekend culminates Sunday night with a gala event in the boathouse where a rustic farm-to-table meal will be served.
-Near dusk, everyone will move to the dock for dessert while dinner is cleared and the stage is set.
-As the performance begins, the sun setting on the bay and rolling hills provide a stunning backdrop.
-Post performance the evening proceeds with live music, dancing and a waterside bonfire.
-Dancers, patrons, musicians, chefs, servers and crew will all connect as one community, while the evening plays on.
+Each evening local chef Matt Elias, of Salt Water, provided food and drink from the region.
+The weekend culminated Sunday night with a gala event in the boathouse where a rustic farm-to-table meal was served.
+Near dusk, everyone picked up their chairs and moved to the risers while dinner was cleared and the stage was set.
+As the performance began, the sun setting on the bay and rolling hills provided a stunning backdrop.
+Post performance the evening proceeded with live music by local band El Cahon, dancing and a waterside bonfire with house-made s’mores featuring chocolate by contributing chef Jay Holacek.
+Dancers, patrons, musicians, chefs, servers and crew all connected as one community, while the evening played on.